Stack machine: Computers using call stacks and stack frames

 Most current computers (of any instruction set style) and most compilers use a large call-return stack in memory to organize the short-lived local variables and return links for all currently active procedures or functions.
 Each nested call creates a new stack frame in memory, which persists until that call completes.
 This call-return stack may be entirely managed by the hardware via specialized address registers and special address modes in the instructions.
 Or it may be merely a set of conventions followed by the compilers, using generic registers and register+offset address modes.
 Or it may be something in between.

 Since this technique is now nearly universal, even on register machines, it is not helpful to refer to all these machines as stack machines.
 That term is commonly reserved for machines which also use an expression stack and stack-only arithmetic instructions to evaluate the pieces of a single statement.

 Computers commonly provide direct, efficient access to the program's global variables and to the local variables of only the current innermost procedure or function, the topmost stack frame.
-'Up level' addressing of the contents of callers' stack frames is usually not needed and not supported as directly by the hardware.
+"Up level" addressing of the contents of callers' stack frames is usually not needed and not supported as directly by the hardware.
 If needed, compilers support this by passing in frame pointers as additional, hidden parameters.

-Some Burroughs stack machines do support up-level refs directly in the hardware, with specialized address modes and a special 'display' register file holding the frame addresses of all outer scopes.
+Some Burroughs stack machines do support up-level refs directly in the hardware, with specialized address modes and a special "display" register file holding the frame addresses of all outer scopes.
 Currently, only MCST Elbrus has done this in hardware.
-When Niklaus Wirth developed the first Pascal compiler for the CDC 6000, he found that it was faster overall to pass in the frame pointers as a chain, rather than constantly updating complete arrays of frame pointers.
+When Niklaus Wirth developed the first Pascal compiler for the CDC 6000 series, he found that it was faster overall to pass in the frame pointers as a chain, rather than constantly updating complete arrays of frame pointers.
 This software method also adds no overhead for common languages like C which lack up-level refs.

 The same Burroughs machines also supported nesting of tasks or threads.
 The task and its creator share the stack frames that existed at the time of task creation, but not the creator's subsequent frames nor the task's own frames.
 This was supported by a cactus stack, whose layout diagram resembled the trunk and arms of a Saguaro cactus.
 Each task had its own memory segment holding its stack and the frames that it owns.
 The base of this stack is linked to the middle of its creator's stack.
 In machines with a conventional flat address space, the creator stack and task stacks would be separate heap objects in one heap.

 In some programming languages, the outer-scope data environments are not always nested in time.
-These languages organize their procedure 'activation records' as separate heap objects rather than as stack frames appended to a linear stack.
+These languages organize their procedure "activation records" as separate heap objects rather than as stack frames appended to a linear stack.